surnan/surnan/README.md

 # Hi there!
 I'm Suresh Nandlall 👋

 With years of experience in IT Support, I have developed a strong foundation in troubleshooting, system management, and user support.
-Now, I'm channeling my passion for technology into mastering the skills needed to become a professional developer.
+Now, I'm channeling my passion and professional experience towards being a developer.
 <br>

 ## Languages and Development Tools